 Re-Registering or Changing Your Information

-- Name, address or party enrollment changes can be made by submitting a new registration form in any manner permitted for a registration application.
+- Name and/or address changes can be made by submitting a new registration form in any manner permitted for a registration application.

 - If you move, your notice of change of address must be received by the Board of Elections up to: